itspriddle/slack-notify/doc/man/slack-notify.1.md

 *-b FALLBACK*, *--fallback FALLBACK*
     Fallback text to send.
 This is displayed in notifications.
-If not supplied, a default fallback is created using a line "Title: Value" for each field.
+If not supplied, a default fallback is created using any pretext provided and a line "Title: Value" for each field.
 Ignored if at least one field is not supplied with `-F` / `--field`.

 *-b[0-9]+ FALLBACK*, *--fallback[0-9]+ FALLBACK*
     Same as `-f` / `--fallback` above, but adds the fallback text to the